near/docs/docs/tutorials/contracts/nfts/7-events.md

 https://github.com/near-examples/nft-tutorial/blob/7.events/nft-contract/src/nft_core.rs#L49-L88
 ```

 This solution, however, **still** has an edge case which will break things.
-If a user were to invoke `nft_transfer_call` and they attached enough GAS for `internal_transfer` to go through, but not enough GAS to invoke the cross-contract call, it would log tha the NFT was transferred, but panic and revert all the logic since there wasn't enough GAS.
+If a user were to invoke `nft_transfer_call` and they attached enough GAS for `internal_transfer` to go through, but not enough GAS to invoke the cross-contract call, it would log that the NFT was transferred, but panic and revert all the logic since there wasn't enough GAS.

 A simple fix for this is to make sure that the user will always have enough GAS by adding an assertion.
 Add the following constant to the top of your `nft_core.rs` file: